Blinken OSA Archivum

 About the Visegrad Scholarship at OSA

 The Visegrad Scholarship at OSA is a joint grant scheme of the International Visegrad Fund and the Blinken OSA Archivum.
 Designed to provide access to the Archivum in Budapest, Hungary, grants of 3,000 euros each cover travel to and from Budapest, a modest subsistence, and accommodation for a research period of eight weeks.
-For shorter periods the grant amount is pro-rated.
-The Archivum's academic and archival staff will provide tailored guidance, assist the fellows in their investigations, and facilitate contact with the CEU community.
+For shorter periods, the grant amount is pro-rated.
+The Archivum's academic and archival staff will provide reference services, introductory information sessions about the collections, research suggestions through designated advisors, feedback via the Visegrad seminars, and will facilitate contact with the CEU community.

-With submission deadlines usually in July and November, the call invites applications along a central theme linked to the Archivum’s holdings, and includes suggested research topics.
-This academic year, the recommended theme of the proposals is The Language(s) of Freedom(s).
-The call is part of a reflexive-research program at the Archivum interested in connecting past issues related to oppressive regimes, censorship, violence, and information manipulation, to current phenomena.
-We would like to assess the potential of a genealogical project linking the contemporary epistemic and political crisis of democracy to past modes of inquiry and activism.
+With submission deadlines usually in July and November, the call invites applications along a central theme linked to the Archivum’s holdings and includes suggested research topics.
+In the 2026/2027 academic year, the recommended theme of the proposals is Naming Reality.

-Since its start in 2010, the Visegrad Scholarship at the Blinken OSA Archivum has been awarded to more than 250 fellows, from 61 countries.
+Since its start in 2010, the Visegrad Scholarship at the Blinken OSA Archivum has been awarded to more than 290 fellows from over 65 countries.

 The list of awardees and their final reports submitted by former fellows are available here!